Software that handles the work, end to end.

 An AI agent reads the customer's email, checks your systems, drafts the response, and pages the right person, all across the apps your team already uses.
 Here's what that looks like in practice.

-Every business runs on hundreds of repeating workflows: inquiries, requests, escalations, follow-ups.
-An AI agent takes those workflows the way a senior team member would: read the situation, decide what to do, do it, log it.
-The work happens; humans approve the moments that genuinely need approval.
+An AI agent takes a workflow the way a senior team member would: read the situation, decide, act, log it.
+Humans approve the moments that need approval.
+Our engineers embed with your team to build it into your stack.

 Workflows we automate